Gopalpur, Chanditala-I: Gram panchayat

 Villages in Ainya gram panchayat are: Akuni, Aniya, Bandpur, Banipur, Bara Choughara, Dudhkanra, Ganeshpur, Gopalpur, Jiara, Kalyanbati, Mukundapur, Sadpur and Shyamsundarpur.

 Demographics

-As per 2011 Census of India Gopalpur had a total population of 901 of which 459 (51%) were males and 442 (49%) were females.
+As per 2011 Census of India Gopalpur had a population of 901, of which 459 (51%) were males and 442 (49%) were females.
 Population below 6 years was 79.
-The total number of literates in Gopalpur was 733 (89.17% of the population over 6 years).
+The number of literates in Gopalpur was 733 (89.17% of the population over 6 years).

 Transport

 Bargachia railway station and Baruipara railway station are the nearest railway stations.